zenodallavalle/hand-hygiene-contest-quiz-backend/README.md

 Since registration is not required for the quiz, the backend stores only the quiz results and user data for statistics.

-The frontend is available on GitHub aswell at [https://github.com/zenodallavalle/hand-hygiene-contest-quiz-frontend](this link).
+The frontend is available on GitHub aswell [https://github.com/zenodallavalle/hand-hygiene-contest-quiz-frontend](here).

 ## Setup